md81544/xtarda2/README.md

 landing pad only), you can then take off again with the up arrow key to attempt to return to the mothership with one rescued person each time.

+### Joystick Support
+I've added really rudimentary joystick support - if you have a gamepad controller connected, then the right trigger functions as 'release pod' and 'launch pod', the right-hand joystick will steer the pod, button 'A' functions as pressing 'Y' and 'B' will quit when you see the 'restart y/n' prompt.

 ## To-Do List
 * The game struct is too large and all-encompassing, making unit testing harder, it could be refactored
 * The whole concept of resolution-independence should be addressed just in the display code, with